What walks, talks, and is always happy to see you?

 Animal-assisted therapy is being increasingly used across the world as a means to lower stress and depression, as well as to increase recovery and uplift spirits.
 Dogs on Campus, a pet therapy program founded by Kent State University, Ohio is a program set up within the university to help make the transition away from home easier on students.
 Dr Kathy Adamle (founder of the Dogs on Campus program in 2015) found students and staff considered pets as part of their families, and thus by allowing and bringing dogs onto the campus, this then helped to reduce levels of separation anxiety for those who were feeling homesick.
 Animal-assisted therapy also works on the idea that animals calm us and foster confidence, therefore helping to increase an individual’s self-esteem levels.
 Marchant-Ludlow (2016) further enhances this point by acknowledging that caring for a dog can help children to grow up more active and secure, while also providing valuable companionship for older adults.

 Marchant-Ludlow (2016) concludes these benefits for us nicely, stating that, “dogs in particular can reduce stress, anxiety and depression, ease loneliness, encourage exercise and playfulness and even improve your cardiovascular health”.
 So with this in mind, give your furry friend a hug and put your walking shoes on for a whole range of mutual benefits!

-Want to know more about why we should put one foot in front of the other more often?
-Click here to read more!
+Find out more, by reading about about why we should put one foot in front of the other more often.